FrostND/leap/README.md

 - `fit_brms()` fits Bayesian multilevel models of session-level treatment trajectories.

-These approaches address related but distinct questions about therapeutic change and the structure of repeated episodes of care.
+Frequentist mixed-effects models are estimated using `lme4` (Bates et al. 2015) whereas Bayesian multilevel models are estimated using `brms` (Bürkner 2017).
+These approaches address related but distinct questions about therapeutic change and the structure of repeated episodes of care.Data

-## Data

 `leap` includes simulated psychotherapy data for demonstrating episode identification, visualization, and statistical modeling.
 The simulated